 - Quantifying potential cost savings and increased service to clients; and

 - Outlining a process for implementation of study recommendations.

+A revised version of this study was completed in April 2019.
 The resultant study identified four key contributing factors to the state of collaboration and competition in the human services sector of southeastern Connecticut:

 - Rising costs;

 - Lack of strategic and transition planning; and